unbit/uwsgi-docs/CustomOptions.rst

 A trick for the Emperor: automatically import shortcuts for your vassals
 ------------------------------------------------------------------------

 If you manage your customers/users with the :doc:`Emperor<Emperor>`, you can configure it to automatically import your shortcuts in each vassal.

 .. code-block:: sh

   uwsgi --emperor /etc/uwsgi/vassals --vassals-inherit /etc/uwsgi/shortcuts.ini

-Or for multiple shortcuts,
+For multiple shortcuts use:

 .. code-block:: sh